samantha-roth/ROAR_workshop/README.md

        source activate /storage/work/svr5482/ROAR_workshop/parallel_env

    Activates the conda environment you want to run your code in.
 If you're not using anything more than the base R packages in your code you don't need this line since you don't need to create a conda environment to load other packages.
 I'll send another email on conda environments.

-       cd /storage/work/svr5482/Climate_CornYield-me/yield/data_prep
-cd changes the working directory to the file structure where your R script is located.

-       Rscript macametmodel_dataframe.R

-Tells ROAR to run your .R file